 Job Responsibilities – A short overview of the tasks you were responsible for.
 This is usually written in a one or two-sentence paragraph.

-Here’s a sample job description:
+Here’s a sample position block and job description:

 Major Credit Union Surrey, BC